 However, he did complete the autobiographical Prelude, which described all of the experiences and places from his walking trip in 1790 and return trips to Europe: the Revolutionary celebrations in France, the Grand Chartreuse monastery, the Valley of Chamonix, the descent down the Gondo Gorge.
 But Wordsworth refused to publish it before The Recluse was completed, and no one is quite sure why.
 He wrote, “It was a thing unprecedented in literary history that a man should talk so much about himself.”
 The Prelude was published in 1850, three months after Wordsworth’s death, and is generally considered his greatest work.

 It is the birthday of Marjory Stoneman Douglas (books by this author), the American conservationist and writer who told the world about the Florida Everglades.
 She was born in Minneapolis, Minnesota (1890).
 Her parents divorced and she grew up in Massachusetts with her mother’s family.

-She graduated from Wellesley College as Class Orator, and soon afterward, her mother died.
-She drifted around the country working department store jobs, failed at marriage, and eventually reunited with her father who was editor of The Miami Herald.
+She graduated from Wellesley College as Class Orator, and soon afterward her mother died.
+She drifted around the country working department store jobs, failed at marriage, and eventually reunited with her father who was editor of the Miami Herald.
 There she became what she wanted to be: a writer.
-She produced novels, books of short stories, plays, poems, hundreds of articles, and she won an O. Henry Award.
+She produced novels, books of short stories, plays, poems, and hundreds of articles.
+And she won an O. Henry award.

 When she was 103, she was awarded the Presidential Medal of Freedom.
 When she died five years later, her ashes were spread over the Everglades.